MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/privacy/respond-dsr-request-talent.md

 [!include [banner](../includes/banner.md)]

 This article can help both businesses that use Microsoft Dynamics 365 Human Resources, and also partners and independent software vendors (ISVs), when they comply with data subject rights (DSR) requests.
-For more information about the European Union's General Data Protection Regulation (GDPR) and the related resources that Microsoft provides, see [General Data Protection Regulation overview](./gdpr-guide.md).
+For more information about the related resources that Microsoft provides, see [Privacy overview](./privacy-guide.md).

 For Human Resources, Microsoft acts as a processor.
-As a data processor, Human Resources provides processes and features that let you comply with your GDPR obligations as a data controller.
+As a data processor, Human Resources provides processes and features that let you comply with your obligations as a data controller.

 ## Rights

-Data subjects have the following rights under the GDPR, and a data controller might take any of the actions that are listed under each right in response to a DSR request.
+Data subjects have the following rights, and a data controller might take any of the actions that are listed under each right in response to a DSR request.

 ### Right to view

 + Use the Person search report to find and collect personal data that is subject to a DSR request.
-For information about using this report, see the [Person search report](gdpr-person-search-report.md) article.
+For information about using this report, see the [Person search report](privacy-person-search-report.md) article.
 + Use advanced search and filters to find specific personal data and export that data by using the Microsoft Office Export functionality.
 + Extend the Person search report by adding an existing entity.
-For information that can help you extend the report, see [Extend the Person search report](gdpr-extend-person-search-report.md).
+For information that can help you extend the report, see [Extend the Person search report](privacy-extend-person-search-report.md).

 ### Right to modify\*